sheedo/dpl-assignment-one/README.md

-# dpl-assignment-one
-The first DPL assignment

-# Run the server first - Type the following command
+## Run the server first - Type the following command
 node node_server.js

-#Compile the C program using the following command
+## Compile the C program using the following command
 gcc c_socket.c -o socket

-# To run -  Type the following command
+## To run -  Type the following command
 ./socket localhost 1234